romelperez/simple-organizer/SYSTEM_DESIGN.md

 - [x] HTML/JavaScript/CSS/JSON files should be minified.
 - [x] Server encoding in GZIP or Brotli.
 - [ ] Should work on Fast 3G connection with response time less than 2 seconds.
-- [ ] Use webp image file format for pictures.
+- [ ] Use `webp` image file format for pictures.
 - [ ] Images should be lazy loaded.
 - [x] Should show optimistic updates on user data changes side-effects.
 - [ ] Animations should only trigger repaint.
-- [ ] Show loading skeletons for page data content.
+- [ ] Show loading skeletons for page data content after 100ms wait.
 - [ ] Analytics file should be loaded after main app.
 - [ ] Preconnect to image assets servers.
 - [x] Preconnect to font assets servers.